Liukus/smashuprandomizer/README.md

-# Smash Up Data JSON
+# Custom Smash Up Data JSON

-This repository contains a JSON file (`smashUpData.json`) that provides structured information about the various sets and factions from the popular card game, *Smash Up*.
+This repository contains a JSON file (`customSmashUpData.json`) that provides structured information about the custom factions from the Custom Smash Up Faction Wiki.
 This README explains the structure and meaning of the data within this file.

 ## File Structure